-American philanthropist and wife of Microsoft owner, Bill Gates, Melinda Gates has become one of the most powerful women in the world, with her efforts to support areas of society in desperate need of help or remodelling.
+American philanthropist and wife of Microsoft owner, Bill Gates, Melinda Gates has become one of the most powerful women in the world, due to her efforts to support areas of society in desperate need of help or remodelling.
 Together with Bill Gates, she was awarded the Presidential Medal of Freedom by Barack Obama for their extraordinary efforts.

 Madonna is known as the Queen of Pop.
 She has broken records in the music industry on her way to becoming one of the most powerful women on the planet.
 Her sheer drive and unprecedented success have seen her lauded as “America’s smartest businesswoman” and one of the biggest influences on contemporary pop music.
 As a result, Madonna is a true tour-de-force of the entertainment industry.
-Not only that though, but Madonna is also an international ambassador for feminism, freedom and equality.
+Not only that, but Madonna is also an international ambassador for feminism, freedom and equality.

 8. Angela Merkel